DPCN-US/www/content/about/inclusivity.md

 ## No politics, no cliques, no exclusion.

 Any ham with a valid license and a compatible radio can join.
-Users are asked to follow the [code of conduct](/about/code-of-conduct) and those who abuse their system privileges or may be locked out.
+Users are asked to follow the [code of conduct](/about/code-of-conduct) and those who abuse their system privileges may be locked out.

 ## Introverts welcome